 Are Dachshunds Good With Other Dogs?
 Breed Temperament Facts

-Dachshunds are a highly popular dog, with short legs, long bodies, and big personalities.
+Dachshunds are highly popular dogs, with short legs, long bodies, and big personalities.
 Famous for their intelligence, independence, and energy, this breed makes a great family pet.
 But there is some debate over whether or not they are good with other dogs.
 While most people say they are friendly and playful, some have found individual Dachshunds to be aggressive and territorial.

 So, what is the truth?
 Are Dachshunds good with other dogs?
 The answer depends on the individual dog, but generally speaking, Dachshunds get along well with other dogs.
 If you have a Dachshund, it is important to socialize them early so they can learn to behave around other dogs.